chillerb/devcontainer-micromamba/README.md

 ## With GPU/CUDA support

 For CUDA support, you can change the base image in the Dockerfile to something like `nvidia/cuda:12.9.1-cudnn-runtime-ubuntu24.04`.

+## Rootless Docker

+This is where the fun begins: if you are using rootless docker, you will find that the non-root container user (i.e., `dev`) can't create any files in the workspace.
+Inside the container, the workspace is owned by `root`, which is mapped back to your local users `uid`.
+And while your non-root container user `dev` has the same `uid` inside the container, it is mapped to an arbitrary `uid` outside the container.
+Unfortunately, there does currently not seem to be a good solution that handles bot rootless, as well as rootful Docker...
+Please see the `rootless` files and be aware, that you will be the root user inside the container...